Catalans Dragons: 2006–2007: Transfer to Super League and Challenge Cup final

-2008–2017: playoffs and progression
+2008–2017: Improvement in league results

-In 2008, the Catalans secured their first playoff berth by finishing third on the league ladder largely on the back of a ferocious forward pack.
-They smashed Warrington 46–8 in their first-ever playoff match on 13 September in Perpignan, but 20 September saw Wigan blow open what had been a close game in the second half of their elimination semifinal, with Wigan ultimately winning 50–26.
+In 2008, the Catalans secured their first playoff berth by finishing third in the league.
+They thrashed Warrington 46–8 in their first-ever playoff match on 13 September in Perpignan, but 20 September saw Wigan end up victorious in what had been a close game in the second half of their elimination final, with Wigan winning 50–26.

 Coach Mick Potter left the Dragons at the end of the 2008 season to replace Daniel Anderson at St Helens.

 In 2009, they were involved in two historic milestones for the sport of rugby league in Europe.
 During their match away to the Welsh club Crusaders on 23 May, the two clubs played the first Super League match to not feature an English team.
 History was also created on 20 June, when the club played in the first Super League game to be played in Spain, at Barcelona's Estadi Olímpic Lluís Companys, the venue for the 1992 Summer Olympics, against Warrington.
 The Dragons led 10–6 at halftime, but Warrington finished as the winners 12–24.
 The purpose of the latter fixture was to promote the sport in Catalonia, with around 1000 tickets being sold in the local area, and the game was televised on the Catalan channel El 33.
 Immediately after the game, Walters commented that the event in Spain could become an annual one, apparently complementing comments made by the club's general manager about using a new high-speed link between Perpignan and Spain, supposed to start running within two years.

 In 2016 Catalans Dragons celebrated ten years in the Super League competition.
 After a recruitment drive, which saw a number of transfers from the NRL, expectations were high.
 After opening defeats to Wigan and Hull FC, the Dragons edged Leeds 32–28 in round three and then took seven wins from their next eight matches.
 Following their 42–32 win over Salford at the end of April, Laurent Frayssinous' side sat second in the table, level on points with leaders Warrington.
 However, a series of injury setbacks to key players in the second half of the season saw them drop down the table.
 Catalans lost their final six regular season games which meant they headed into the Super 8s two points adrift of fourth-placed St Helens.
 Five defeats from seven saw them finish the season in sixth place and miss out on a play-off spot.
 After a difficult two years at Huddersfield, Jodie Broughton's move to the south of France saw him kick-start his career.
 The winger scored 19 tries in 2016 including four in the Dragons' 30–12 win over St Helens in April.
 Todd Carney was released after two seasons at Catalans.